 In her personal life Toni, has been a strong supporter and advocate for family and friends who experience mental health issues.
 She understands family systems well - as wife, mother of four adult children and grandmother.
 Her genuine acceptance and non-judgement of others, ability to maintain firm values-based boundaries and sense of humour have helped her navigate the “full catastrophe” / the lived experience of family life.

-Toni is looking forward to working within the NSW Mental Health Commission as it will provide further opportunities to reach the wider community, enhancing acceptance, support and understanding for those struggling with mental health issues and their families.
+Toni is looking forward to working within the Mental Health Commission of New South Wales as it will provide further opportunities to reach the wider community, enhancing acceptance, support and understanding for those struggling with mental health issues and their families.

 Toni Garretty's appointment as Deputy Commissioner is from December 2018 until November 2021.